-You know a voice actor has nailed a role when you start to hear that voice when reading comic books which is exactly what happened with Keaton.
+You know a voice actor has nailed a role when you start to hear that voice when reading comic books, which is exactly what happened with Keaton.
 Also, Sony, thank you so much for bringing him back in Spider-Verse 2; that was some incredible fan service.

 We’re not saying his performance is bad – he’s arguably the best at Spidey’s whole quipping schtick – it just doesn’t reach the heights he’s capable of hitting.
-He’s an Oscar-nominated actor; he should be dominating this list, but even the biggest of Garfield stans would admit it’s a stretch to call him the best Spider-Man actor.
+He’s an Oscar-nominated actor; he should be dominating this list, but even the biggest stans for the best Andrew Garfield movies would admit it’s a stretch to call him the best Spider-Man actor.

 It doesn’t help that, for whatever reasons, they made his Peter Parker inexplicably cool.
 I never understood for a minute why anyone would bully this version of Peter Parker.
 He looks like he could be walking the catwalk in Milan, not slumming it in Midtown High.